HeRCLab/nocsim/noc-tools/doc/nocviz.md

 This method may be called again to change which keys are shown in a given section.
 A section which contains no keys will not be displayed.

-If any of the keys given do not exist, an exception will be thrown.

 The user interface will automatically poll the values stored in the key value pair store and display updated values to the user as they are changed.